AAOMPT Position Statements

 POSITION: The physical therapist’s scope of practice as defined by the American Physical Therapy Association Guide to Physical Therapist Practice includes interventions performed by physical therapists.
 These interventions include procedures performed exclusively by physical therapists and selected interventions that can

 be performed by the physical therapist assistant under the direction and supervision of the physical therapist.
-Interventions that require immediate and continuous examination and evaluation throughout the intervention are performed exclusively by the physical therapy.
+Interventions that require immediate and continuous examination and evaluation throughout the intervention are performed exclusively by the physical therapist.
 Such procedural interventions within the scope of physical therapist practice that are performed exclusively by the physical therapist include, but are not limited to, spinal and peripheral joint mobilization/manipulation, which are components of manual therapy, and sharp selective debridement, which is a component of wound management.

 Teaching Continuing Education